|Distance from Nairobi||About 60km|

 |Difficulty||Moderate, with some steep climbing.|

 As you drive from Nairobi along the upper escarpment road to Naivasha, the breathtaking view of Mt Longonot beckons you to the left, barely 60km out of Nairobi.
 This colossus dominates the surrounding landscape, with lava canyons on its steep slopes, and a circular caldera over a kilometer in diameter.
 It is a dormant volcano estimated to have last erupted in the mid 1800s, standing at an estimated 750m above the floor of the Great Rift Valley and 2776m above sea level.
 A number of viewpoints on the highway have become popular stopovers for motorists drawn by the splendor of this magnificent view.

-The whole mountain is a National Park under the jurisdiction of Kenya Wildlife Services.
+The whole of Mt Longonot is a National Park under the jurisdiction of Kenya Wildlife Services.
 It is home to several wild animals, most of which live in the thick forest covering the crater floor.
 Spotting them is not guaranteed.